noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

   - flow has all the benefits of typescript with 0 of the limitations
   - fk typescript

+## terms
+  - refinement: the ability for a static type checker to be able to tell the type of variable a mixed/any/etc type is. usually occurs within an if/case statement before use of the variable

 ## flow usage
   - `// @flow` typecheck this file
   - `// @noflow` do not typecheck this file